boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

 The methods which can be specified are U1, U4, C2, C4, W2, W3, FFT Apart
 from FFT, the first letter gives the type of method (U = upwind, C = central, W = WENO), and the number gives the order.

+The staggered derivatives can be specified as ``FirstStag`` or if the value is not set, then ``First`` is checked.
+Note that for the staggered quantities, if the staggered quantity in a dimension is not set, first the staggered quantity in the ``[diff]`` section is checked.
+This is useful, as the staggered quantities are more restricted in the available choices than the non-staggered differenciating operators.

 Model-specific options
 ----------------------